YaswanthKanderi/YaswanthKanderi/README.md

 ## 👋 About

-I'm a **Master's student in Cyber Security at La Trobe University, Melbourne**, with an engineering background and hands-on experience building secure systems that use AI/ML for real-world problems.
+I'm a **Master's student in Cyber Security at La Trobe University, Melbourne**, with a background in Computer Science Engineering and a deep interest in how systems can be built, broken, and defended.

-My portfolio sits deliberately at the intersection of **security, machine learning, and data** — because modern defenders need all three.
-I care about threat detection, vulnerability assessment, and incident response, and I'm building toward a career as a SOC Analyst or Detection Engineer.
+My work sits at the intersection of **security, machine learning, and data** — because I believe modern defenders need fluency across all three.
+I am drawn to the analytical side of security: understanding how attacks unfold, how anomalies surface in data, and how well-designed systems limit the blast radius when things go wrong.

+Outside of formal study, I learn by doing.
+I build projects, work through CTF challenges, and document what I discover.
+I approach problems methodically, write code with security in mind from the start, and I'm always looking for the gap between how a system is supposed to work and how it actually behaves.

 **What I bring:**
-- 🧠 Applied ML skills directly transferable to anomaly detection, threat classification & log analysis
+- 🧠 Applied ML skills directly transferable to anomaly detection, threat classification, and log analysis
-- 🔐 Security-first engineering mindset — I design APIs with auth, validation, and least-privilege by default
+- 🔐 Security-first engineering mindset — I design with auth, validation, and least-privilege by default
 - 📊 Data fluency (Python, SQL, Pandas) — essential for log investigation and SIEM work
 - 🧰 Hands-on familiarity with Wireshark, Nmap, Burp Suite, OWASP ZAP, and Kali Linux